peardox/Spritely/README.md

 Of course, this process also works perfectly with inanimate models as well so objects to fill your new world work exactly the same way.

-Spritely is pre-configured to cater for all 2D art styles whether you're creating Flat 2D, JRPG, Isometric or Military (like Utima 7) viewpoints. ***
+Spritely is pre-configured to cater for all 2D art styles whether you're creating Flat 2D, JRPG, Isometric or Military (like Ultima 7) viewpoints. ***

 ##### To compile with Lazarus